Geometric Constellation Shaping for Fiber-Optic Channels via End-to-End Learning

 \subsection{Comparison of optimization algorithms}

 The considered size of the constellation is $M=64$ and the presented results are acquired during testing which was done by averaging $10$ simulations with $10^5$ symbols per simulation in each case.
-A square quadrature amplitude modulation (QAM) and the AWGN channel-optimized iterative polar modulation (IPM) \cite{Djordjevic2010} are used as the benchmark in this study.
+A square QAM and the AWGN channel-optimized iterative polar modulation (IPM) \cite{Djordjevic2010} are used as the benchmark in this study.

-In Fig. \ref{fig:Algorithm_comparison}, the MI performance of the QAM, IPM and constellations optimized with BP, RL and CKF algorithms for constellation size $M=64$ are shown.
+In Fig. \ref{fig:Algorithm_comparison}, the MI performance of the QAM, IPM and constellations optimized with BP, RL and CKF algorithms are shown.
 In order to resemble a more practical coded modulation scheme, the presented MI was acquired using a mismatched Gaussian receiver.
 The decoder NN is used only to facilitate training.
 The results show that the BP algorithm learns the best performing constellation with a gain of $0.21$~bits/4D-symbol with respect to QAM.
 The constellations learned with RL and CKF have small penalties compared to the constellation learned with BP of around $0.015$ and $0.027$ bits/4D-symbol, respectively.